Artisan-Lab/rustsp_analyzer/document/pre_rfc.md

 ### Content-related Primitives

 #### g) Initialization
 A memory of type T pointed by a pointer is either initialized or not.
-This is a binary primitive.
+This is a binary primitive property.

 $$init(*p)\in \lbrace true, false \rbrace $$